-Named after the nickname for Wilmington, North Carolina, where the company was originally founded in 2005, Port City Amplification was recently chosen as part of the third cohort for Mountain BizWorks ScaleUp WNC program.
-“The best thing I ever did was call Mountain BizWorks, because I heard they did business coaching,” says Klein.
+Named after the nickname for Wilmington, North Carolina, where the company was originally founded in.
+Port City Amplification was recently chosen as part of the third cohort for Mountain BizWorks ScaleUp WNC program.
+“The best thing I ever did was call Mountain BizWorks, because I heard they offered business coaching,” says Klein.
 “I got together with John Bonham, an amazing business coach.
 He was able to deconstruct my business and ask me questions that I had never thought about.”

 Portrait of the Artist

 Daniel Klein is an artist, one who paints with electrons, capacitors, and resistors.
 An enthusiastic, efficient, and extremely positive man, he is driven by daily to-do lists, and remains undeterred by the inevitable setbacks that creating and building a small business will deliver.
-“My ultimate goal,” he says, “is to help a person find the sounds that unlock something inside of their head, heart, or anything.
+“My ultimate goal,” he says, “is to help a person find the sounds that unlock something inside of their head and heart.
 It’s like a combination lock.”